Arc card: Fare caps

 Arc utilizes the first regional fare capping system in Canada.
 Member transit agencies set a flat fare for each service they provide (such as local, commuter, and paratransit services), and passengers using Arc cards pay that fare each time they tap their card.
 All transit services set their own monthly fare caps, and Edmonton Transit Service also offers daily fare caps.
 If someone reaches their fare cap before the month is over, then they can ride transit for free for the remainder of the month.
 Although fare caps are not lower than the cost of monthly passes, proponents of fare capping argue that it is more equitable than monthly passes, since fare capping eliminates the need to pay the full price of a pass up front.

-Arc is only available to adult fare-paying passengers as of November, 2022, and other fare groups will be added in 2023.